ffxivcode/AutoDuty/README.md

 Best practice is not to say "I died in this dungeon and I don't know why."
 Please make sure to include as much detail as possible.
 What boss were you on?
 Did you get stuck in a specific spot?

-For support with Boss Mod and vnavmesh, please ask in the [Puni.sh Discord server](https://discord.gg/punishxiv).
+For support with Veyn's Boss Mod and vnavmesh, please ask in the [Puni.sh Discord server](https://discord.gg/punishxiv).
 For support with BossModReborn and Rotation Solver Reborn, please ask in the [Combat Reborn Discord server](https://discord.gg/p54TZMPnC9).

 Lastly, feel free to create issues with feature requests and bug reports.